MSt in Ancient Philosophy

 The MSt in Ancient Philosophy offers a graduate education in ancient philosophy of the highest possible quality and provides a foundation from which candidates can go on to pursue doctoral work in the area.

-The Faculty intends to admit around 10 students for the course each year.
+The Faculty intends to admit around eight students for the course each year.

-For information on how to make an application please see our Admissions Procedure and Entry Requirements webpage.
+For information on how to make an application please see our Admissions Procedure and Entry Requirements page.

 The course aims to allow students to specialise in at least two areas of ancient philosophy, and to write a thesis of 10,000-15,000 words.
-All students without adequate training in ancient Greek or Latin will be required to undergo specialist language training provided by the Faculty of Classics.
+It is not a course requirement that students without any (or with little) Ancient Greek attend the Ancient Greek language classes currently run by the Faculty of Classics but it is highly recommended that they do so as being able to read philosophical texts in the original language is an advantage for Ancient Philosophy studies.

 Subject Option A